augsun/JXImageBrowser/README.md

 - It's very easy after you download DEMO.
 Don't long winded.

 ## License
-JXRollView is distributed under the terms and conditions of the [MIT LICENSE](http://rem.mit-license.org/).See LICENSE for details.
+JXImageBrowser is distributed under the terms and conditions of the [MIT LICENSE](http://rem.mit-license.org/).See LICENSE for details.

 ## Who Use It
 [SHIBA](https://itunes.apple.com/cn/app/shi-ba-mian-fei-shi-yong-shi/id1073524695)